 Academic standards: Candidates for degrees in music are required to receive a grade of C (not C-) or better in all music courses applied toward the major or minor and to maintain a GPA of 2.50 in music courses.

-Applied music requirements: At the end of two semesters of study, students must pass the Freshman Proficiency Jury to continue in the Music Program.
-At the end of four semesters of applied study, students must pass the Sophomore Comprehensive Jury to qualify for 300/400-level study.
-If the four semesters are not completed consecutively, students must secure written permission from the appropriate faculty and the Program Head to delay the examination.
-Students not approved in the Sophomore Comprehensive Jury must petition to retake the examination.
-The Sophomore Comprehensive Jury may be taken three times only and will be heard by at least three music faculty members who, by a majority vote, will grade the performance as pass or fail.
+Applied music requirements: All students majoring or minoring in music and majoring in musical theatre studying applied voice must perform before a panel of faculty members at the end of each semester.
+At this time, their grade for that semester and the approval or disapproval to register for the next-higher level of study will be decided.
+At the end of four semesters of applied study, students must pass the sophomore comprehensive jury to qualify for 300/400-level study.
+If the four semesters are not completed consecutively, students must secure written permission from the appropriate faculty and the music chair to delay the examination.
+Students not approved in the sophomore comprehensive jury must petition to retake the examination.
+The sophomore comprehensive jury may be taken three times only and will be heard by at least three music faculty members who, by a majority vote, will grade the performance as pass or fail.
 A summary of the faculty vote is recorded and filed in students’ permanent folders.

-Applied music instruction: Individual instruction for qualified students is available.
-Music Majors are required to take a one hour weekly lesson (2credits).
+Applied music instruction: Individual instruction for qualified students is available in wind, brass, percussion, string instruments, organ, piano, voice, guitar, harp, and harpsichord.
 Private lessons are provided weekly for a half-hour or one hour.
 Students studying privately may earn one or 2 credit hours.
 The number of credit hours is determined by the length of the lesson (one-half hour = 1 semester hour; one hour = 2 credit hours).
-Students may be assigned to applied lesson instructors by area coordinator or program head.
-Students who have not passed their Sophomore Comprehensive Jury may not register for 300- or 400-level applied courses.
+Students will be assigned to applied lesson instructors by the music chair or area coordinator.
+Students who have not passed their sophomore comprehensive jury may not register for 300- or 400-level applied courses.
 Requests for a specific instructor will be honored when possible.

-Per-semester fees: For applied music and composition, the semester fee is $186 for a half-hour lesson per week and $373 for a one-hour lesson per week.
-A $55 accompanying fee is also assessed for all students to help cover program expenses including staff accompanists, instrument maintenance, and other costs associated with applied lessons.
+Per-semester fees: For applied music and composition, the semester fee is $150 for a half-hour lesson per week and $300 for a one-hour lesson per week.
+A $55 music fee is also assessed to help cover program expenses including staff accompanists, instrument maintenance, and other costs associated with applied lessons.

 Performance organizations: Membership in performance organizations is open to all qualified NKU students.
-Ensembles include Northern Chorale, Chamber Choir, University Concert Band, Symphonic Winds, Jazz Ensemble, Pep Band, NKU Philharmonic, Percussion Ensemble, and Steel Drum Band, Women’s Ensemble, and Low Voice Choir.
+Ensembles include Northern Chorale, Chamber Choir, Vocal Jazz, University Concert Band, Symphonic Winds, Jazz Ensemble, Pep Band, NKU Philharmonic, Percussion Ensemble and Steel Drum Band.
 Opportunities for performance in chamber ensembles and the opera workshop are also available.
 Interested students should call the music office to arrange an audition.
-Large-ensemble requirements pertaining to curricula for music majors are satisfied only by Symphonic Winds, University Concert Band, Northern Chorale, Chamber Choir, and NKU Philharmonic. .
-MUSE 308 Jazz Ensemble fulfills Large-ensemble requirement for Jazz Majors only.
+Large-ensemble requirements pertaining to curricula for music majors are satisfied only by Symphonic Winds, University Concert Band, Northern Chorale, Chamber Choir, Chamber Orchestra, and NKU Philharmonic.

-Recital attendance requirement: All students majoring in music, unless excused by the Program Head, must successfully complete 7 semesters of MUSM 109 Recital Review (0 credits).
+Recital attendance requirement: All students majoring in music, unless excused by the chair, must successfully complete 7 semesters of MUSM 109 Recital Review (0 credits).
 Requirements for this course are satisfied by certified attendance at recitals approved and required by the course syllabus; grading is pass/fail.

 Recital performance: Students majoring in music performance must perform two major recitals, a junior (half) recital and a senior (full) recital.
 Students majoring in music education perform a junior recital prior to graduation.
 Students preparing junior and senior recitals must pass a recital jury audition at least one month prior to public performance.
 Students majoring in music composition must prepare a junior recital consisting of at least 30 minutes of their own music.
 Students majoring in music education must perform a junior recital prior to their clinical experience semester.
 Guidelines for the preparation and scheduling of recitals are available from the music office.